-A starter clip needs to be fixed to the end of the composite joists before laying the first board.
-Place these at the end of each joist where you will start to lay your boards, leaving a gap of 15mm between the wall and the end of the joist to allow for expansion.
+Starter clips needs to be fixed to the end of the joists before laying the first board.
+Place these at the end of each joist, leaving a gap of 15mm between the wall and the starter clip to allow for expansion.